-- 7.1 breaching the BQ codes of behaviour (see Part B of this policy); - 7.2 bringing the sport and/or Bowls Queensland into disrepute, or acting in a manner likely to bring the sport and/or Bowls Queensland into disrepute - 7.3 failing to follow BQ policies (including this policy) and our procedures for the protection, safety and well-being of children; - 7.4 discriminating against, harassing or bullying (including cyber-bullying) any person; - 7.5 victimising another person for making or supporting a complaint; - 7.6 engaging in an inappropriate intimate relationship with a person that he or she supervises, or has influence, authority or power over; - 7.7 verbally or physically assaulting another person, intimidating another person or creating a hostile environment within the sport; - 7.8 disclosing to any unauthorised person or organisation any BQ information that is of a private, confidential or privileged nature; - 7.9 making a complaint that they know to be untrue, vexatious, malicious or improper; - 7.10 failing to comply with a penalty imposed after a finding that the individual or organisation has breached this policy; and - 7.11 failing to comply with a direction given to the individual or organisation as part of a disciplinary process.
+- 7.1 breaching the BQ codes of behaviour (see Part B of this policy.) - 7.2 bringing the sport and/or BQ into disrepute, or acting in a manner likely to bring the sport and/or BQ into disrepute. - 7.3 failing to follow BQ policies (including this policy) and our procedures for the protection, safety and well-being of children. - 7.4 discriminating against, harassing or bullying (including cyber-bullying) any person. - 7.5 victimising another person for making or supporting a complaint. - 7.6 engaging in an inappropriate intimate relationship with a person they supervise, or has influence, authority or power over. - 7.7 verbally or physically assaulting another person, intimidating another person or creating a hostile environment within the sport. - 7.8 disclosing to any unauthorised person or organisation any BQ information that is of a private, confidential or privileged nature. - 7.9 making a complaint they know to be untrue, vexatious, malicious or improper. - 7.10 failing to comply with a penalty imposed after a finding the individual or organisation has breached this policy. - 7.11 failing to comply with a direction given to the individual or organisation as part of a disciplinary process.